jbloomlab/ZIKV_MAP_GooLab/README.md

 Analysis by Jesse Bloom and Caroline Kikawa.

 ## Results
-For a summary of the results, see [results/summary/map_analysis.md](results/summary/map_analysis.md), which is the Markdown summary of running the Jupyter notebook [map_analysis.ipynb](map_analysis.ipynb).
+For a summary of the results, see [results/notebooks/selections_analysis.md](results/notebooks/selections_analysis.md), which is the Markdown summary of running the Jupyter notebook [selections_analysis.ipynb](selections_analysis.ipynb).

 Other results are placed in [./results/](results), although not all files are tracked in the GitHub repo.

 ## Running analysis
 First activate the [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment for the analysis.
-If you are using the *BloomLab* software on the Fred Hutch computing cluster, you can do this just with:
+If you have prebuilt the relevant environments, you can do this just with:

-    conda activate ZIKV_DMS
+    conda activate zikv_dmstools2

-Otherwise, first build the *ZIKV_DMS* [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment from the [environment_pinned.yml](environment_pinned.yml) or [environment_unpinned.yml](environment_unpinned.yml) file (depending on whether you want fully pinned or unpinned versions), then activate it as above.
+Otherwise, first build the *zikv_dmstools2* [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment from the [environments/environment_dmstools2.yml](environments/environment_dmstools2.yml) file, then activate it as above.

-After you have activated the *ZIKV_DMS* [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment, simply run the Python Jupyter notebook [map_analysis.ipynb](map_analysis.ipynb).
+After you have activated the either [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment, simply run the Python Jupyter notebooks: [selections_analysis.ipynb](map_analysis.ipynb) or [polyclonal_analysis.ipynb](polyclonal_analysis.ipynb).

-To run the notebook automatically and build the HTML summary linked to above, simply run the bash script [run_nbs.bash](run_nbs.bash).
 On the Hutch cluster, you will first want to grab a node with 16 cores before doing this.

 ## Input data
 The input data are in [./data/](data):